Mac-Rsh/mr-library/document/device/i2c/i2c_EN.md

     - Baud rate: `100000`
     - Master/slave mode: `MR_I2C_HOST`
     - Register bits: `MR_I2C_REG_BITS_8`
-- When an I2C device on the I2C bus is configured to slave mode, it will continuously occupy the I2C bus.
+- When an I2C device on the I2C spi_bus is configured to slave mode, it will continuously occupy the I2C spi_bus.
 At this point, other I2C devices cannot perform read/write operations until the I2C device in slave mode is reconfigured to master mode.